-Medical services and We will cover 80% of the costs after you pay the deductible for the medical services listed below when ordered by a doctor (the services of a licensed optometrist, ophthalmologist or dentist do not require a doctor's order).
+Medical services and equipment

+We will cover 100% of the costs for the medical services listed below when ordered by a doctor (the services of a licensed optometrist, ophthalmologist or dentist do not require a doctor's order).

-out-of-hospital private duty nurse services when medically necessary.
+• out-of-hospital private duty nurse services when medically necessary.
 Services must be for nursing care, and not for custodial care.
 The private duty nurse must be a nurse, or nursing assistant who is licensed, certified or registered in the province where you live and who does not normally live with you.
-The services of a registered nurse are eligible only when someone with lesser qualifications can not perform the duties.
+The services of a registered nurse are eligible only when someone with lesser qualifications cannot perform the duties.
 The lifetime maximum is the lesser of 120 days or \$10,000.